The Corporate Immigration Review: Uruguay

 Uruguay has also ratified the most relevant universal instruments on human rights.
 The domestic legal framework dealing with refugees is established by the Refugees Law No. 18.076, adopted in 2006.

 The year in review

-The number of applications for residence in Uruguay has increased dramatically, mainly because of the migration of Argentinean, Brazilian and Venezuelan citizens.
-Further, the Uruguayan economy has undergone a process of adjustment based on commercial expansion, and despite trends running counter to this expansion, the economy continues to grow.
+The number of applicants for residence in Uruguay has increased dramatically, mainly due to the migration of Argentinean, Brazilian and Venezuelan citizens.
+Further, the Uruguayan economy has undergone a process of adjustment based on commercial expansion, and despite trends resisting this expansion, the economy continues to grow.
 The influx of foreign employees has led to an increase in the qualified workforce, essentially composed of qualified and university-educated professionals.
 In addition, the transfer of employment in Uruguay from the secondary to the tertiary economic sector reveals meaningful changes in the development of the main labour market indicators.

 These economic and financial changes, however, have had no significant impact on wages and jobs, and unemployment rates have not varied substantially.

-- press freedom – Press Freedom Index, Reporters Without Borders; and
+- press freedom: press freedom index, Reporters Without Borders; and

 Strictly with regard to immigration, the establishment of the forest industry (especially internationally owned pulp mills and plantation companies) has entailed a search for skilled labour from not only countries in the region, but also European countries (e.g., Finland).

 According to current information, Uruguay's total population is estimated at 3.25 million and the number of immigrants exceeds 3 per cent of the population.
 The volume of Argentinians, Brazilians and Venezuelans recorded in Uruguayan censuses has been increasing over the past 20 years.